spriester/my-first-webpage/README.md

 ## Description

-_This is a basic webpage written in HTML that I created for HTML coding practice.
-One page is an example page with a list of people with photographs, and the second page hold some information about my and my partner's pets._
+_This is a basic webpage written in HTML that my partner and I created for HTML coding practice.
+One page is an example page with a list of people with photographs, and the second page holds some information about my and my partner's pets._

 ## Setup/Installation Requirements